CosmosOS/Cosmos/Docs/articles/GettingStarted.md

 ##  Writing your first Operating System

-Create a new project as you would any C# project, but select Cosmos Kernel
-(Previously CosmosBoot; same functionality) as the project type.
+Create a new project as you would any C# project, but select Cosmos as the project type.

 ![](images/SNAG-0000.png)